Venezuela makes second COVAX payment for vaccines as UN official visits

 Venezuela is in the grip of a second wave of the pandemic, which has strained its already underfunded health system.
-The country's economic collapse has led to rising food insecurity here, and Maduro added the U.N.
+The country's economic collapse has led to rising food insecurity, and Maduro added the U.N.
 World Food Programme's (WFP) director, David Beasley, had arrived for meetings with officials.

 "The money is there.
 Now, the vaccines will come to Venezuela," Maduro said in a state television address.